 They also took part in a fun competition on the BBC.
 Click the video to see how they got on.

 The team have been at the Alpensia Jumping Centre today to look at the Big Air jump before practice starts tomorrow.
-The newly built venue in PyeongChang has the largest Big Air ramp in the world, with total height from start to finish reaching 49 meters and maximum slope angle of 40 degrees, allowing the athletes more time in the air to show off their techniques.
+The newly built venue in PyeongChang has a Big Air with total height from start to finish reaching 49 meters and maximum slope angle of 40 degrees, allowing the athletes more time in the air to show off their techniques.